- Sturdy aluminum monorail that keeps it steady and stable on the floor

 You can thank the ruthless scheming politician Frank Underwood and his equally manipulative wife Claire for that.

-Netflix’s award-winning “House of Cards” has done a lot to propel the WaterRower, a specific brand of water rowing machines that has made its mark thanks to their overall high quality and good build and, more importantly, the gorgeous wooden models that surpass every other piece of exercise equipment in the world in terms of aesthetics.
+Netflix’s award-winning “House of Cards” has done a lot to propel the WaterRower specifically, a brand of water rowing machines that has made its mark thanks to their overall high quality and good build and, more importantly, the gorgeous wooden models that trump every other piece of exercise equipment in the world in terms of aesthetics.

-Mr. Underwood’s specific model is the WaterRower Oxbridge, one of the Natural series of indoor rowers, which we will discuss more extensively in another review.
-And while the WaterRower Natural series are known for their higher prices, the company has a lesser known model that is priced a little bit more reasonably than the more popular options.
+Mr. Underwood’s specific model is the WaterRower Oxbridge, one of the Natural series of indoor rowers, which we’ll discuss more extensively in another review.
+While the WaterRower Natural series are known for their higher prices, the company has a lesser known model that is priced a little bit more reasonably than the more popular options.

 However, you’ll have to keep in mind that WaterRower had to make a few concessions to be able to sell this model at a lower price.
-The biggest compromise is the use of a lower-end performance monitor than the Natural series, which we’ll discuss more in the sections below.
+The biggest compromise, in our opinion, is the use of a much lower-end performance monitor than the Natural series, which we’ll discuss more in the sections below.

 We’ll also talk about the important ergonomic details (How high/low is the seat?
 Are the handles naturally angled?
 Is the footboard comfortable enough?), and the design differences between the WaterRower GX and other models to help you make an informed choice when buying your indoor rower.